-Unlike prescription drugs, Total Health for the Prostate was designed to shrink the prostate gland.
+Unlike prescription drugs, Total Health for the Prostate is designed to shrink the prostate gland.

-Total Health for the Prostate is by far the best quality and most effective natural supplement for prostate disease, BPH and general urinary health available on the market.
+Total Health for the Prostate is the best quality and most effective natural supplement for prostate disease, BPH, and general urinary health available on the market.

 It contains higher dosages, more ingredients, and the most bioavailable forms of vital nutrient compounds.
 It is made in the USA at FDA-audited facilities and tested at 3rd party labs.